 Given the dramatic shift in remote-work situations, Zoom has become a popular platform to help businesses communicate and operate through the changes.
 As always, attackers have taken interest in this shift and have used the platform to their advantage.

 But Zoom doesn’t assume any more risk than other platforms that exist.
 It is never our intention to use fear, uncertainty, or doubt when it comes to conveying information security concepts, and while Zoom does have known vulnerabilities, it’s important to know that we consider these low- to medium-impact vulnerabilities.
 That being said, it is still important you understand that they exist, what Zoom is doing about fixing them, and how you can safely use Zoom to conduct business.

-Here are some of the known Zoom risks and vulnerabilities, what they’ve done to fix them, and some of the best practices for using the platform.
+Here are some of the known Zoom security risks and vulnerabilities, what they’ve done to fix them, and some of the best practices for using the platform.

 Think of Zoombombing like a picnic with friends in a park gazebo.
 The picnic is the meeting you’re trying to conduct over Zoom.